ReisLipe/BinarySearchTrees/README.md

 # BinarySearchTrees
 Some trees codes

-Sorry for any erros, I had to write this code by hand, so might have type mistakes.
+Sorry for any errors, I had to write this code by hand, so might have type mistakes.